 The star cast has done complete justice to their roles; however, the story has many loopholes and is a blend of all the elements that make it too predictable and mainstream.
 The murder was unnecessary, the nanny is fake, and the writer fails to understand the difference between her dream and reality, expecting too much from a fake nanny.

 However, it is a must-watch for all the Kristin Davis fans, for she has done quite a remarkable job as a thriller novelist, which helps her break the charming, delicate stereotype.
 The sensuality used doesn’t feel forced and is not vulgar.
-It indeed is one of the blockbuster thriller movies on Netflix.
+Indeed, one of the blockbuster thriller movies on Netflix.

 15. Things Heard And Seen (2021)